Meet Our Testing Team

 Brooklyn Bedding Bloom Hybrid Awards

-Based on positive ratings from our testing team and mattress owners, the Brooklyn Bedding Signature has earned the following awards in Tuck Mattress Guides.
+Based on positive ratings from our testing team and mattress owners, the Brooklyn Bedding Signature has earned the following awards in our Mattress Guides.

 Best Latex Mattresses

 Best for Lightweight Sleepers for Best Latex Mattresses.